Reverse Mentoring

 Sharing of digital skills.
 While digital skill development should not be the focus of a reverse-mentoring program, many of the companies we researched mentioned that it was a meaningful part of the relationship.

 Promoting diversity.
-The global law firm Linklaters piloted a reverse-mentoring program in order to improve leadership’s understanding of minority issues, including those of LGBTQIA+ and ethnic minorities.
+Reverse-mentoring programs can improve leadership’s understanding of minority issues, including those of LGBTQIA+ and ethnic minorities.

 By Shanice Juma

-4th year Creative Business Student at NHL Stenden
+4th-year Creative Business Student at NHL Stenden University